 Budgets and Limits

 Ennodia can estimate the input-token budget before a costly run starts.
-The estimate is a planning guardrail, not a provider invoice, and child-task estimates are lower bounds because harness system prompts, file reads, tool calls, and provider-side context are not visible before the run.
+The estimate is a budget limit check, not a provider invoice.
+Child-task estimates are lower bounds.

 What the Estimate Includes